RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

-        The winning agent can choose to purchase JUST the lead they were awarded, one lead at a time.
+        The winning agent can choose to purchase JUST the lead they were awarded, one lead at a time, pricing varies from city to city.

         OR